alexandrumeterez/old-blog/_posts/2023-02-26-neural-tangent-kernel.md

 \end{align}
 $$

 Note that, the above result showed that **each of the output neurons** converges to a GP, each with its own covariance matrix.
-However, the stronger result showed in the paper is that under the same conditions and the same limit, **all of the covariance matrices** converge to a deterministic NTK kernel $\Theta^{(L)}$ (see definition in the paper under Theorem 1).
+However, the stronger result showed in the paper is that under the same conditions and the same limit, **all of the covariance matrices** converge to a deterministic NTK kernel $$ \Theta^{(L)} $$ (see definition in the paper under Theorem 1).

 #### During training
 It is also true that the NTK stays asymptotically constant during training, under the infinite width regime.